This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - The ability to maintain a job and make an income

-For instance, if your child will more than likely always need assistance with meals and other daily living tasks, living with caregivers, relatives, or in an assisted living home is a better option than living in their own personal home.
+For instance, if your child will likely always need assistance with meals and other daily living tasks, living with caregivers or relatives or in an assisted living home is a better option than living in their home.

 Depending on the severity of their symptoms, ability to perform daily tasks, and access to transportation, living independently is still possible for many.
 Hired help such as personal assistants, cooks, maids, and other professionals make it possible.

 Helping your child learn the skills needed to live independently early on will help them boost their confidence and provide them with an overall sense of well-being regardless of where they live.
-You can start now by allowing your child to do as much as possible on their own.
+You can start now by allowing your child to independently do as much as possible.

 - Counseling and emotional support

-Transitioning to Adulthood with Cognitive Issues and Immobility
+Transitioning to Adulthood with Cognitive and Mobility Issues

 In an ideal situation, people who cannot live independently will have a home with a family member or loved one.
-Of course, being a caretaker 24/7 is not an easy task, but the payoff of security and stability can be very helpful as the child transitions to adulthood.
+Of course, being a caretaker 24/7 is not an easy task, but the payoff of security and stability can be beneficial as the child transitions to adulthood.

-Hiring assistants and other caretakers to come to provide relief for family caregivers can be very helpful in managing caregiver strain.
+Hiring assistants and other caretakers to provide relief for family caregivers can be very helpful in managing caregiver strain.

 Sometimes, caring for an adult with cerebral palsy becomes too overwhelming as additional needs and issues arise.
-Sometimes elderly parents cannot physically care for their dependent children as they grow older.
+Elderly parents cannot always physically care for their dependent children as they grow older.

 Cerebral palsy residential living centers generally have medical staff, counselors, and therapists on hand to help ensure each person receives adequate care.
 There are private residential centers as well as state-funded living facilities.
 These may be good options for some individuals as well.